Turtle-Sprite/Project-Two/README.md

 * As a user, I want to sign in to my account.
 * I want to sign out of my account.
 * I want to view my profile which has a list of all of my goals and to-dos.
-* I want reminders when the dates for my goals are approaching.
 * I want to edit and delete my goals and to-dos.
 * I want to customize my goals and to dos with photos.